sugarlabs/sugar-docs/desktop-activity.md

 Write your own desktop activity
 ===============================

-While the Sugar desktop can support acitivites written in a number of different languages, including Smalltalk, JavaScript, et al., the majority are written in Python and utilize the [sugar-toolkit-gtk3](https://github.com/sugarlabs/sugar-toolkit-gtk3)
+While the Sugar desktop can support activites written in a number of different languages, including Smalltalk, JavaScript, et al., the majority are written in Python and utilize the [sugar-toolkit-gtk3](https://github.com/sugarlabs/sugar-toolkit-gtk3)